franke-hub/SDL/src/doc/cpp/pub_debug.md

 Functions errorf, verrorf, errorh and verrorh write the C string *fmt* with its (v)printf style arguments to both stderr and the trace file.

+Functions throwf, and vthrowf write the C string *fmt* with its (v)printf style arguments to both stderr and the trace file (appending a newline (\n) character,) then throw std::runtime_error.
+The runtime_error's argument is the C string *fmt* with its (v)printf style arguments.
+(If the resultant string doesn't fit in a buffer with an implementation defined size, the runtime_error's argument becomes the C string *fmt* without argument processing.)

 Functions tracef, vtracef, traceh and vtraceh write the C string *fmt* with its (v)printf style arguments to the trace file.